What Not to Miss at the 28th Annual Trailing of the Sheep Festival

 Location: 2400 Buttercup Rd – Hailey

 The Sheepdog Trials during Trailing of the Sheep are a National Point Qualifying event, bringing in talented dogs and trainers from across the West.
 A small band of sheep, recently returned from their summer in the mountains, are herded by border collies and their handlers.
 Handlers show off the skill of their dog by asking them to perform a series of trials including herding the sheep through gates, around the field, and into an enclosed paddock.
-The handlers rely on their voice, or a whistle, to send commands to their dogs. $7 per person, children under 5 are free.
-More information on the Sheepdog Trials.
+The handlers rely on their voice, or a whistle, to send commands to their dogs.
+Daily and weekend tickets and passes are available and fees vary for bikers and vehicles.
+Click here to learn more: Festival Sheepdog Trials 2024.

 Folklife Fair